-The NOAA Climate Resilience Toolkit as well as many state resources provide excellent tools for identifying climate hazards such as hurricanes, wildfire, heatwaves, heavy rain, in U.S.
+The NOAA Climate Resilience Toolkit as well as many state resources provide excellent tools for identifying climate hazards such as hurricanes, wildfire, heatwaves, heavy rain, in U.S. communities.
+These hazards vary considerably from community to community but in almost all cases are disproportionately greater for marginalized communities.
+Equity-centered climate adaptation and resilience planning takes into account additional risks and vulnerabilities that compound existing risks for marginalized communities.

 Racial inequity in climate hazard exposure can be attributed to many systemic injustices.
-For example, historical housing policies and development practices have concentrated marginalized populations-usually BIPOC and low-income-in flood prone areas (U.S Water Alliance, 2020).
-The impacts of flooding are compounded by inadequate infrastructure, additional environmental hazards, lower quality housing, limited flood and health insurance, and lost wages.
-Urban drainage systems may reroute storm water to areas inhabited by socially vulnerable populations (La Rosa & Pappalardo, 2020 in Hughes et al., 2021).
-When floods happen, BIPOC households are less likely to have flood or health insurance and limited financial resources to repair or rebuild after a flood.
-These limitations may trap residents in unhealthy homes or displace them to a neighborhood with lower housing costs but even more exposure to environmental hazards (Hughes et al., 2021).
+For example, historical housing policies and development practices have concentrated marginalized populations-usually BIPOC and low-income-in flood prone areas (U.S. Water Alliance, 2020).58 The impacts of flooding are compounded by inadequate infrastructure, additional environmental hazards, lower quality housing, limited flood and health insurance, and lost wages.
+Urban drainage systems may reroute storm water to areas inhabited by socially vulnerable populations (La Rosa and Pappalardo, 2020 in Hughes et al., 2021).^{59,24} BIPOC households are less likely to have flood or health insurance and limited financial resources to repair or rebuild after a flood.
 People of color already tend to carry a heavier burden of health risks including elevated stress levels.
-Health impacts from urban flooding compound these previous and underlying health conditions and exposures (Hughes et al., 2021).
+Health impacts from urban flooding compound these previous and underlying health conditions and exposures.24

 As our cities age, it is increasingly apparent that racial disparities in the quality and longevity of critical infrastructures are making BIPOC communities much more vulnerable to climate hazards.
 In a study of stormwater management in Detroit, Michigan, scholars found that the City of Detroit has been unable to routinely clean its 95,000 catch basins since 2010 due to a lack of funding.
-Seventy five percent of the drains citywide are covered by debris or have blockage, leading to street flooding (University of Maryland 2018, 23).
-A survey of Detroit residents conducted in 2018 found that low-income households had significantly higher rates of flooding or standing water in basements, to have been sick from these experiences, and to have had to spend money addressing flooding issues in their homes (Detroit Metro Area Communities Study, 2018).
-These problems are not unique to Detroit.
+Seventy five percent of the drains citywide are covered by debris or have blockage, leading to street flooding (University of Maryland 2018).24 A survey of Detroit residents conducted in 2018 found that low-income households had significantly higher rates of flooding or standing water in basements, to have been sick from these experiences, and to have had to spend money addressing flooding issues in their homes (Detroit Metro Area Communities Study, 2018).24 These problems are not unique to Detroit.
 They exist in many cities across the U.S.

 The U.S. Department of Housing and Urban Development's Community Resilience Toolkit identifies specific hazards for marginalized communities in climate-related natural hazard risks.
-Below is a summary of the hazards they identified and their impacts on vulnerable communities:
+Below is a summary of the hazards they identified and their impacts on vulnerable communities:60